velikooutro/actionlog/README.md

-This Flask app can be found here:
+This Flask app can be found here (adapted from https://realpython.com/):

 http://velikooutro.pythonanywhere.com/